cityofaustin/vision-zero/toolbox/load_agol_layer/README.md

 ## Layer configuration

 Each layer must be configured in the `LAYERS` object in [`settings.js`](/toolbox/load_agol_layer/src/settings.js).
 See the docstring in the settings file for specifics.

+Layers can be configured to be completely replaced each time the script runs (the default behavior) or to be upserted based on the layer's primary key field.
+See the [`settings.js`](/toolbox/load_agol_layer/src/settings.js) docstrings for details.

 When creating a new database table to hold feature data, polygon geometries should always be stored in a `Multipolygon` column type called `geometry` to avoid future issues.
 As well, any columns that will be populated with AGOL feature attribute data should exactly match the column names used in AGOL, except they should be lowercase.